The Cost of a Free Lunch: Evidence from U.S. Derivatives Markets: Out-of-Sample Validation

-The separate specifications allow market-level heterogeneity, but the actual improvement is modest.
-Mean $R^2$ is 0.059 (SPX) and 0.075 (RUT), similar to the common-market results; pooled $R^2$ is 0.221 (SPX) and 0.171 (RUT).

-The advantage of the separate specifications lies not in a dramatic $R^2$ gain but in naturally accommodating market-specific coefficient structures.
-Under LOYO, the signs of all four key variables are preserved across all 10 holdout years, confirming that the in-sample patterns are not artifacts of any particular year.
+Figure~\ref{fig:oos} visualizes the same pattern.
+Most holdout years produce positive or near-zero $R^2$, while a few regime-specific failures dominate the mean.
+The common-market specification provides the more restrictive benchmark, imposing a shared coefficient structure across SPX and RUT.
+The market-specific specifications offer only modest average fit improvements, but allow each market to express different coefficient sensitivities.

-In sum, the LOYO results indicate that this specification is not a strong forecasting model but a reduced-form structure that falters during regime transitions yet works repeatedly in normal regimes.
-The concentration of fit deterioration in a few holdout years and the perfect sign stability of all key coefficients suggest that the specification captures a regime-dependent economic structure rather than being a product of overfitting.
+In sum, the LOYO results should be read as year-exclusion diagnostics, not as real-time forecasting evidence.
+The specification is not a strong high-frequency forecasting model.
+Rather, it is a reduced-form structure whose main coefficient signs survive the exclusion of every individual calendar year.
+The concentration of fit deterioration in a few holdout years, together with full sign stability and broad HAC(21) significance of the re-estimated coefficients, suggests that the specification captures a regime-dependent economic structure rather than a relation overfit to a particular year.